 +Lavinia Fontana (1552-1614).
 After her Renaissance paintings were in greater demand than her husband's, he became the primary caregiver of their eleven children.
 Portraitist to Pope Paul V, Fontana worked for 40 continuous years and created 135 paintings, making her one of the most prolific female artists in art history.

 +Artemisia Gentileschi (1593-1652).
-The first female painter in the Academy of Design, Artemisa Gentileschi shunned the prescribed Renaissance norms for female artists - portraits and still life paintings.
+The first female painter in the Academy of Design, Artemisa Gentileschi shunned the prescribed Renaissance norms for women artists - portraits and still life paintings.
 She opted instead to paint the same subjects on the same scale as male Renaissance painters.

 +Judith Leyster (1609-1660).
 Believed to have been a student of Frans Hal, Judith Leyster was a genre and a portrait painter.
 And the first female painter to be inducted into the Guild of St. Luke, Haarlem's painting guild.